Did you know?

 Politics will combine especially well with History, Economics, Languages, Classics and Geography but also has a significant contribution to make to the understanding of Maths and Sciences.

-What will I need to study Government and Politics?
+What will I need to study Politics?

 There are no requirements of subjects at GCSE.
 Instead, you should have an enquiring mind and an interest in current affairs.
 You should be keen to participate in active debate and have strong powers of expression.
 You will be expected to keep up to date with current affairs and read articles from newspapers and journals.
 You should also be able to evaluate both sides of an argument.